jddigior/AxonV1/README.md

 # AxonV1

-This repo follows the embedded development for my roboitc arm Axon
+This repo follows the embedded development for my robotic arm Axon